-HDMI actually performs better than component video cable when you're considering the quality of surround sound facilitated by it.
-Despite that, sometimes it may take a few adjustments before sound is transmitted properly using HDMI when you've connected your TV or computer.
+HDMI actually performs better than component video cable when considering the quality of surround sound facilitated by it.
+Despite that, sometimes it may take a few adjustments before the sound is transmitted properly using HDMI when connected to your TV or computer.

 When audio and video devices cannot communicate well, the result is often poor synchronization and a less-than-ideal experience.